HitaishiD/Lane_segmentation_project/README.md

-### A study of how model design impacts robustness, efficiency, and generalization across real-world conditions, performed using classical and deep learning approaches
+### A Comparative Analysis of Classical and Deep Learning Models to Understand the Trade-offs Between Performance, Robustness, and Efficiency in Real-World AI Systems

 <img width="510" height="768.75" alt="lane_seg_recap" src="lane_seg_recap.png" />